Research - Honors Program

 Enrolling in the Honors Program

-Students must submit the H196 enrollment form to their major advisor by Friday, September 14, 4:00 PM.
+Students must submit the H196 enrollment form to their major advisor by the last day of the third week of the semester in which they plan to enroll in the Honors Program.
 Students must have their faculty research mentor's signature, and the form must be submitted with a copy of the research proposal (title, abstract, background, objectives and hypothesis, methods, timeline).
 The form is available online.

 For more information about the Honors program and a list of participants and their research topics from previous years, please see the CNR Honors website.